-Connection to the Amplifier
+Connection to the amplifier

 Connect the lead exiting from the pole to the ANT input of the amplifier.
 Connect with the relevant lead, the TV connector of the amplifier with the television.
-Connect the amplifier to a 220V power socket or a battery, making sure you do not invert the + and terminals (Fig 1).
+Connect the amplifier to 12 Vdc source, making sure you do not invert the + and - terminals.